edgelesssys/contrast/docs/docs/architecture/attestation/overview.md

 - The CPU (AMD SEV-SNP or Intel TDX) measures the initial guest memory including the kernel, initramfs and kernel command line.
 - The measurement is embedded in a hardware-signed attestation report.
-- A hash of the pod’s initdata document is embedded in a dedicated field of the report(`HOSTDATA` on SEV-SNP or `MRCONFIGID` on TDX).
+- A hash of the pod's initdata document is embedded in a dedicated field of the report(`HOSTDATA` on SEV-SNP or `MRCONFIGID` on TDX).
 - The report is signed by the CPU firmware and verifiable via vendor-provided public keys.

 The initdata document contains an agent policy, which restricts requests from the untrusted Kata runtime to the agent.